European leaders join Macron for Bastille Day parade

 The European Intervention Initiative is a 10-country coalition of European militaries ready to react to crises.
 The French-led initiative, which includes Germany, Belgium, Britain, Denmark, Estonia, the Netherlands, Spain and Portugal, was launched last year.

+Authorities had banned all yellow vest protests around the area, but several demonstrators managed to get on the avenue and turned their backs, booed and whistled while President Macron was riding by at the start of the parade.

+Weekly demonstrations by yellow vest protesters - named after the high-visibility jackets they wear and mostly over the cost of living - have dwindled to just a few hundred people over the past few weeks from around 300,000 nationwide in November.

-Reporting by Bate Felix and Caroline Pailliez; Editing by Marie-Louise Gumuchian
+Reporting by Bate Felix and Caroline Pailliez; Editing by Marie-Louise Gumuchian and Mark Potter